3clsp/FreeRTOS_Kernel/Fixed/Example/README.md

 # Example working of Checked C

-This folder contains the kernel source code that was modified to add a out-of-bounds access.
+This folder contains the kernel source code that was modified to add an out-of-bounds access.
 We modify the function `vQueueAddToRegistry` inside the `queue.c`.

 ```c